 Aged Garlic Extract: The Kyolic Evidence for Cardiovascular Risk

 Most garlic supplements are sold on the strength of allicin — the pungent compound produced when fresh garlic is crushed.
 Aged garlic extract (AGE; the original branded product is Kyolic) is made differently: sliced garlic is soaked in dilute ethanol for up to 20 months, yielding a near-odourless, stable extract with a different (and not necessarily weaker) pharmacology.
-AGE is one of the better-studied garlic products, with several randomised trials in cardiovascular risk reduction.
+The aging process converts allicin-related compounds into stable, water-soluble ones such as S-allyl-cysteine, the most commonly proposed active ingredient.

 Blood Pressure Effect